 The holistic first aid kit is no different.
 After all, we aren’t immune to cuts and scrapes.
 And you never know when you’ll have a puncture wound or deeper cut that would require gauze be placed over the area.

 Do you have a child that needs the comfort of an adhesive bandage on his/her ouchies?
-I do
+I do.

-For wounds that require a little more attention, you want to make sure you have gauze on hand.
 Gauze squares are useful when needing to compress an area that is bleeding profusely.
 And gauze wraps are great to wrap around any type of dressing you apply over an area.

 Most gauze squares and wraps are made from cotton.
 In the U.S., cotton is heavily sprayed with pesticides and herbicides and it’s also typically bleached.
 In your kit, you want to aim to include a variety of organic cotton gauzes.